edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 response.
 We'll combine all of these parts in a function called ``createFullPrompt``.

+.. lint-off

 .. code-block:: typescript
     :caption: app/api/generate-answer/route.ts

     function createFullPrompt(query: string, context: string) {
         const systemMessage = `
-            As an enthusiastic EdgeDB expert keen to assist, respond to questions in markdown, referencing the given EdgeDB sections.
+            As an enthusiastic EdgeDB expert keen to assist, respond to questions referencing the given EdgeDB sections.

             If unable to help based on documentation, respond with:
             "Sorry, I don't know how to help with that."`;